IndyVerse/indylab/README.md

-IndieHub as TrailHub has been spun out of TrailMarks to create constellations needed for Open, Commons based peer producuction of knowledge along with the very means best suited for augmenting our ability to think previously unthinkable thoughts, organize them in waysthat were previously simply new possible to create "New Kinds of Knowledge" to support collaborative Intentions.
+IndieHub as TrailHub has been spun out of TrailMarks to create constellations needed for Open, Commons based peer producuction of knowledge along with the very means best suited for augmenting our ability to think previously unthinkable thoughts, organize them in ways that were previously simply impossible to create "New Kinds of Knowledge" to support collaborative Intentions.

-Turn Single Player, Personal Information/Knowledge Management, Personal Knowledge Graphs and ather Networked Tools for Thought into ones that are multiplayer, born interoperable and support deep collaborations, that make the work continuous without being sunchronous, and contigupus with participants own(ed) entire ongoing knowledge work.
+Turn Single Player, Personal Information/Knowledge Management, Personal Knowledge Graphs and ather Networked Tools for Thought into ones that are multiplayer, born interoperable and support deep collaborations, that make the work continuous without being synchronous, and contiguous with participants own(ed) entire ongoing knowledge work.

 Make it easy for anyone with a good idea to create new multiplayer collaborative co-creative tools and capabilities.

-IndyLab turns TrailMarks from a personal Inormatiomn/Knwoledge/Research Management  tool into
+IndyLab turns TrailMarks from a personal Informatiomn/Knwoledge/Research Management  tool into
-a Symmathetic Serendipity Engine support personal first collaborative (knowledge) work and bootstrapping, co-metadesigning, tinkerable homebrew tools needd forcrating new kinds of software as a conversation
+a Symmathetic Serendipity Engine support personal first collaborative (knowledge) work and bootstrapping, co-metadesigning, tinkerable homebrew tools needed for creating new kinds of software as a conversation

 Drawn inspiration for the word Lab in the name from [Collective Intelligence collaboratory](https://www.collectiveintelligencecollaboratory.com/)